 Watch: Innovation Pitch - Zero Injustice

 In Douala, Nairobi, Tunis and Monrovia, community organisations are bringing citizens together to push local authorities to deliver better public services and to correct mistakes and injustices.
-Lack of water access for some poor neighbourhood, absence of teachers for 2 month in a local school, lack of medicine in a health center.
+Lack of water access for some poor neighbourhood, absence of teachers for two months in a local school, lack of medicine in a health center.
 We have worked with these organisations to develop ZeroInjustice.in/[MyCity], a tool assisting local leaders and organizers to construct citizen capacities and ensure better authorities accountability through 3 functions: (1) help every citizen and local leader to share the injustice he/she is facing and map it, (2) match with other people with the same concern to organise meetings, (3) track institutions for the follow-up of citizen demands and public engagements of decision-makers.

 Smart Social Contracts (Massimo Lomuscio)